html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 true
 {% endhighlight %}

 If you are not locked in to using `hasOwnProperty`.
-We recommend to use the much simpler `in` operand.
+We recommend to use the much simpler `in` operand as this will check attributes on the entire prototype chain.

 {% highlight javascript %}
 if("isContentEditable" in div) {